 Fluid Power Linear Actuator

-These actuators are mechanical and use piston and cylinder mechanisms to produce linear displacement.
-For motion power, they rely on differential air pressure, gas or hydraulic fluid.
-Most often, fluid power linear actuators are used in welding, clamping and to open and close damper doors.
+These actuators operate mechanically, employing piston and cylinder mechanisms to generate linear movement.
+They derive their motion power from variations in air pressure, gas, or hydraulic fluid.
+Typically, fluid power linear actuators are utilized in tasks such as welding, clamping, and controlling the opening and closing of damper doors.

 Fluid Power Rotary Actuator

-Fluid power rotary actuators are similar to the fluid power linear actuators, but instead of using linear motion, they use rotational motion.
-To achieve this motion, they use piston and cylinder mechanisms, a gearing system, an output shaft and differential air pressure, gas or hydraulic fluid.
-Like the actuator above, they are frequently used in welding, clamping and to open and close damper doors.
+Fluid power rotary actuators operate similarly to fluid power linear actuators, but instead of converting energy into linear movement, they produce rotational motion.
+This is achieved through a combination of piston and cylinder mechanisms, a gearing system, an output shaft, and varying pressure of air, gas, or hydraulic fluid.
+Much like their linear counterparts, rotary actuators are commonly employed in applications such as welding, clamping, and opening or closing damper doors.

 Manual Actuator

-Manual actuators use rotating screws, hand operated knobs or wheels in conjunction with guided linear motion mechanisms and gearboxes.
-The motion mechanisms can either be comprised of racks, pinions and lead screws or, or they can be belt driven.
-Manual actuators are great for precise positioning during tool and/or workpiece manipulation applications.
+Manual actuators employ rotating screws, hand-operated knobs, or wheels, paired with guided linear motion mechanisms and gearboxes.
+These motion mechanisms can consist of racks, pinions, and lead screws, or they can be belt-driven.
+Manual actuators excel in applications requiring precise positioning for manipulating tools and workpieces.

 Telescoping Linear Actuator